Sustainable cities: how to make them more inclusive?

 - Including migrants and diversity in circular, green and inclusive economic models (2021): how to support diverse local business achieving the economic transition towards new economy models and access to the relevant technology?
 How can they diversify their offer?
 Which advantage they could bring to the society?
 How to build literacy and capacity in this field?
 How to ensure public measures taken under the local, national and international strategic plans to boost green businesses and the green job market are intercultural?

-- Full concept note
+- Sustainable cities: full concept note

-- Webinar on including migrants and diversity in circular, green and inclusive economic models, 16 September 2021 – Draft Agenda
+- Webinar on including migrants and diversity in circular, green and inclusive economic models, 16 September 2021 – Agenda

 - Policy brief “Circular and intercultural cities: Including migrants and diversity in circular, green and inclusive economic models” (+ Italian version + Portuguese version + Spanish version)